trexon/tt9_spehro/docs/info.md

 ## How it works

 Explain how your project works
+It is just  a few gates

 ## How to test

-Explain how to use your project
+Explain how to use your project compare with logic

 ## External hardware